GMA Network (company): INQ7.net

-GMA News TV
+GMA News TV (Philippines)

-GMA News TV was a Philippine news and lifestyle-oriented channel that was launched on February 28, 2011, and was aired on local UHF channel 27 and formerly VHF channel 11 through its blocktime agreement with ZOE until June 2019.
+The domestic counterpart of GMA News TV was a Philippine news and lifestyle-oriented channel that was launched on February 28, 2011, and was aired on local UHF channel 27 and formerly VHF channel 11 through its blocktime agreement with ZOE Broadcasting Network until June 3, 2019.
 On February 21, 2021, GMA News TV stopped its broadcast operations to give way for GTV the following day.
 It was generally watched as a free-to-air news and lifestyle-oriented channel in the Philippines.

 Q (Quality Television)

-In November 2005, GMA Network, Inc. entered an airtime agreement with ZOE Broadcasting Network to use DZOE-TV channel 11 for its local lifestyle channel Q (formerly QTV, Quality Television).
+On November 11, 2005, GMA Network, Inc. entered an airtime agreement with ZOE Broadcasting Network to use DZOE-TV channel 11 for its local lifestyle channel, Q (formerly QTV, Quality Television).
 Most of Q's programming consists of foreign dramas, reality and lifestyle shows.
 On February 20, 2011, Q ceased commercial operation to give way to GMA News TV.

 Channel [V] Philippines

-On December 15, 1999, STAR TV Network leased the airtime of Citynet to launch Channel [V] Philippines through EMC (Entertainment Music Channel).
+On December 15, 1999, STAR TV Network leased the airtime of Citynet to launch Channel V Philippines through EMC (Entertainment Music Channel).
 Part of the strategy is to localize Channel V with programs produced locally by STAR TV Network and GMA Network Inc.